Tobago Jazz Festival

 Saturday was Youthopia a night for young artists to perform, this is the 1st year that this event has been included and it is great that the festival showed so much support for emerging artists.
 There were some good solid performances but it was Jamaican recording artiste and Season Five winner of NBC’s reality singing competition The Voice, Tessanne Chin, singing many of her popular tunes such as “Hide Away” and “Redemption Song” that had the audience asking for more.
 More

-The final night http://firstname.lastname@example.org was the follow Beach Jazz Fiesta which included local act Genevieve who performed mostly covers but they were all of great songs!
+The final night was the Beach Jazz Fiesta which included local act Genevieve who performed mostly covers but they were all of great songs!
 Keyshia Cole looked amazing, was full of energy and her DJ worked really hard getting the crowd moving and showed us just how much all the shows would benefit from a good MC.
 After 42 years in the business headline act Earth, Wind and Fire did not disappoint, with 3 members from the original line they performed a high energy set for over an hour consisting of a great selection of their many hits over the years.
 They had everyone in the crowd, young and old, on their feet, a great end to a fantastic week.

 My only regret is that I did not have time to see more of this beautiful paradise so will have to visit again.
 We visited Little Tobago, a small island which the government owns and has maintained as a bird sanctuary, we climbed the beautiful Argyle Falls, visited the picturesque town of Charlottesville and the tranquil Englishman’s Bay, snorkelled round the coral reef and saw an abundance of tropical fish, walked in the eerie mangrove swamps and the highlight, outside of the festival for me, watched a 6 foot turtle say her eggs on the beach.
 And there was still so much left to see!